MostafaMahdipour/Predicting_Brain_Age_Gap_BAG_using_UKB_exposome/2_BAGCharacterization/README.md

 # **Brain Age Gap (BAG) Characterisation**
-This directory contains the code used for Brain Age Gap (BAG) characterization (i.e., prediction of BAG based on exposomes).
+This directory contains the code used for Brain Age Gap (BAG) characterization (i.e., prediction of BAG based on exposome).
 It includes:
 - One `*.py` script for BAG characterization (prediction)
 - One `*.py` script for visualization
-- one `*ipynb` to claculate SHAP values and related figures
+- one `*ipynb` to calculate SHAP values and related figures

 ## Data
-After computing the Brain Age Gap (BAG) following brain age prediction, we aimed to characterize BAG using a wide range of non-imaging variables — often referred to as **exposomes**.
+After computing the Brain Age Gap (BAG) following brain age prediction, we aimed to characterize BAG using a wide range of non-imaging variables — often referred to as **exposome**.
-### Back ground
+### Background
-For the characterization of BAG, we assessed a wide range of non-imaging variables (known as exposomes) encompassing biomedical, lifestyle, socio-economical, early life factors , etc. Previous research has demonstrated a bivariate association between these factors and BAG (or predicted brain age) [[1-5]](#references); Miller et al. at [[6]](#references), showed associations between neuroimaging and non-imaging phenotypes.
-Additionally, Cole [[4]](#references), Hofmann et al. [[7]](#references), Vidal-Pineiro et al. [[8]](#references), and other related studies, showed non-imaging phenotypes have associations with the predicted predicted brain age and consequently BAG.
+For the characterization of BAG, we assessed a wide range of non-imaging variables (known as exposome) encompassing biomedical, lifestyle, socio-economical, early life factors, etc. Previous research has demonstrated a bivariate association between these factors and BAG (or predicted brain age) [[1-5]](#references); Miller et al. at [[6]](#references), showed associations between neuroimaging and non-imaging phenotypes.
+Additionally, Cole [[4]](#references), Hofmann et al. [[7]](#references), Vidal-Pineiro et al. [[8]](#references), and other related studies, showed non-imaging phenotypes have associations with the predicted brain age and consequently BAG.

 ### Exposome Selection Process

 To select non-imaging variables from the UK Biobank, we followed this multi-step process:

 1. **Literature Review:**
-   We reviewed prior studies to compile a broad list of exposomes previously linked to brain health and BAG.
+   We reviewed prior studies to compile a broad list of exposome previously linked to brain health and BAG.

 2. **UK Biobank Variable Matching:**
    We searched the [UK Biobank Showcase](https://biobank.ndph.ox.ac.uk/showcase/) to identify matching or similar data fields corresponding to the variables found in the literature.